-Tirana, Ålesund, Vaulx-en-Velin, Bochum: What do these cities have in common?
-Not much, at first sight – the first one is the capital of Albania, the second is located in Norway, while the third one can be found in France, and the last one, in Germany.
+Tirana, Ålesund, Vaulx-en-Velin, Geneva, Bochum: What do these cities have in common?
+Not much, at first sight – the first one is the capital of Albania, the second is located in Norway, while the third one can be found in France, then there’s Switzerland and the last one, in Germany.
 And still, there’s one thing: they all run Nextcloud!

 Vaulx-en-Velin (and many more), France

 This week our partner Open-DSI announced its collaboration with the SITIV to bring Nextcloud to several cities.
 SITIV, a network of 8 cities in the region of Lyon, in France, which takes care of the cities’ information technologies, opted for Nextcloud for its “very innovative tools”, mentioning this option as the “base of an electronic safe for documents”.
 Approximately 4000 staff members of the 8 cities will use Nextcloud!